intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/documentation.md

 any contents in reStructuredText syntax
 ```
 ~~~
-It could be useful if you want to use special boxes (e.g. note box) in your `.md` files.
+It could be useful if you want to use special boxes (e.g. note box) or tabs in your `.md` files.

 ```eval_rst
 .. important::